microsoft/Project-Yellowstone-Documentation/business-central/purchases/purchases-powerbi-purchases-kpis.md

 ---
 ### No. of Received Not Invd.
 Purchase Orders
 **Formula**
-- This KPI calculates the number of unique purchase orders that are received but not invoiced, by counting the distinct count of Document No. column from the Purchases table where Document Type = Order and Source Type = Purchase Orders Received Not Invoiced.
+- This measure calculates the number of unique purchase orders that are received but not invoiced, by counting the distinct count of Document No. column from the Purchases table where Document Type = Order and Source Type = Purchase Orders Received Not Invoiced.

 **Data Sources**
 - Purchase Line